rmbw74/BangazonApi/README.md

 end = Date when the training program ends

 ### PUT
-Sending a PUT request with the following object will update an EXISTING entry in the database.
+using the URL  API/Training/{id}  Where ID = the id number of the training program you are updating Sending a PUT request with the following object will update an EXISTING entry in the database.
 ```
 {